INTERNATIONAL

 Village Hearth, Durham, North Carolina

-Rainbow Vista, Gresham, Oregon
+Rainbow Vista - Gresham, Oregon

-The Residences at Equality Park, Wilton Manors, Florida
+The Residences at Equality Park - Wilton Manors, Florida

 SPOTLIGHT: 55 LAGUNA, SAN FRANCISCO